soijebor/PyBer_Analysis/README.md

 ## Recommendations and Next Steps

 ### Recommendations for Future Analysis
-My recommendation is to find the
+My recommendation is to create a chart to show the trend between No. drivers by city type weekly and also build percentage of rides by city type pie chart

 ### Additional Analysis 1

 * Description of Approach